grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/14 Scenarios.md

 ## Configuration

-Scenarios are primarily configured via the `options` object in your test script.
+Execution scenarios are primarily configured via the `scenarios` key of the the exported `options` object in your test scripts.
 For example:

 <div class="code-group" data-props='{"labels": [], "lineNumbers": "[false]"}'>